 Literature plays an important role in religious writings, and literature in translation can transmit new religious concepts and promote intercultural and inter-religious encounters.
 Religious themes in literature can help to illuminate cultural and historical perspectives, while providing a lens through which to study attitudes towards gender, sexuality and faith in different contexts.

-This course analyzes the transmission and impact of some of the most influential masterpieces of the western literary tradition, to explore how they depict the religious beliefs and practices of the cultural and historical contexts out of which they emerged.
+This course analyses the transmission and impact of some of the most influential masterpieces of the western literary tradition, to explore how they depict the religious beliefs and practices of the cultural and historical contexts out of which they emerged.
 Each week focuses on an extract from a major literary text to identify its religious references and the ways in which metaphors and images are used, as well as asking how effective different translations are in transmitting meanings and beliefs and in revealing the social dynamics of issues such as gender, race and class.

 Theology of Disability